FatimaEzzedinee/ML-bachelor-course-assignments-sp24/Assignment 2/README.md

 Your task is to apply transfer learning with a pre-trained VGG19 model.
 A code snippet that loads the VGG19 model from PyTorch is provided.
 You'll be responsible for completing the remaining code sections (marked as TODO).
 Specifically:

 1. The provided code snippet sets param.requires_grad = False for the pre-trained VGG19 model's parameters.
 Can you explain the purpose of this step in the context of transfer learning and fine-tuning?
-Will the weights of the pre-trained VGG19 model be updated during training?
+Will the weights of the pre-trained VGG19 model be updated during transfer learning training?

 2. We want to transfer learning with a pre-trained VGG19 model for our specific classification task.
 The code has sections for __init__ and forward functions, but needs to be completed to incorporate two different "cuts" from the VGG19 architecture.
 After each cut, additional linear layers are needed for classification (similar to Block 6 of VGG19). mplement the __init__ and forward functions to accommodate these two cuts: